JuliaDocs/Documenter.jl/docs/src/lib/semver.md

 Is completely changing the LaTeX compiler a breaking change?
 What if it breaks a PDF build somewhere due to some math block using a feature that only works with `pdflatex`?

-This page aims to clarify what **is** and **is not** covered by the Documenter semver guarantees, both as information for users, and as guidance for developers.
+This page aims to clarify what **is** and **is not** covered by the Documenter SemVer guarantees, both as information for users, and as guidance for developers.

 !!! note "This page is not complete!"

     If you need to rely on something that is currently an internal API or undocumented behavior, open an issue or a pull request to get it documented!
-    There is a good chance that the behavior is already a _de factor_ semver guarantee, or can easily be cleaned up and made public API.
+    There is a good chance that the behavior is already a _de factor_ SemVer guarantee, or can easily be cleaned up and made public API.
-    The goal is to, over time, add and document additional semver guarantees.
+    The goal is to, over time, add and document additional SemVer guarantees.

 ## Documenter's API guarantees